greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   When a table has a default partition, defining a new partition changes the partition constraint for the default partition.
 The default partition can't contain any rows that would need to be moved to the new partition, and will be scanned to verify that none are present.
 This scan, like the scan of the new partition, can be avoided if an appropriate `CHECK` constraint is present.
 Also like the scan of the new partition, it is always skipped when the default partition is a foreign table.

 :   Attaching a partition acquires a `SHARE UPDATE EXCLUSIVE` lock on the parent table, in addition to the `ACCESS EXCLUSIVE` locks on the table being attached and on the default partition (if any).
+You can run `SELECT` and `INSERT` queries in parallel with `ATTACH PARTITION`.
+You can also run `UPDATE` queries in parallel with `ATTACH PARTITION` when the parent table is a heap table and the Global Deadlock Detector is enabled (the [gp_enable_global_deadlock_detector](../config_params/guc-list.html#gp_enable_global_deadlock_detector) server configuration paramer is set to `on`).

 :   Additional locks must also be held on all sub-partitions if the table being attached is itself a partitioned table.
 Likewise if the default partition is itself a partitioned table.
 The locking of the sub-partitions can be avoided by adding a `CHECK` constraint as described in [Partitioning Large Tables](../../admin_guide/ddl/ddl-partition.html.md).